wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 The capture of the British Fleet on Lake Erie by the American Fleet, under Com.
 Perry.

-THE Lord, in the plenitude of his wisdom and power, ordaineth all things which come to pass: and the doings are for the benefit of man, and for the glory of God.
+THE Lord, in the plenitude of his wisdom and power, ordaineth all things which come to pass : and the doings are for the benefit of man, and for the glory of God.

-2 For where is the evil which hath not turned to an ad- vantage, and been a warning', and swallowed up the evil that might have come ?
+2 For where is the evil which hath not turned to an advantage, and been a warning, and swallowed up the evil that might have come ?

-3 Now about this time the strong vessels of Columbia that moved upon the face of the blue waters of the great lake Erie, were given in charge to Oliver, whose sir- name was Percy.
+3 Now about this time the strong vessels of Columbia that moved upon the face of the blue waters of the great lake Erie, were given in charge to Oliver, whose sir-name was Perry.

-4 And he was a prudent man, and had prepared him- self to meet the vessels of the king, even forty days beforehand.
+4 And he was a prudent man, and had prepared himself to meet the vessels of the king, even forty days before hand.

-5 And the name, of of the captain of the fleet of Britain was Barclay, a man of great valor ; but he boasted and was vain of his fleet, for it was more powerful than the fleet of Columbia.
+5 And the name, of the captain of the fleet of Britain was Barclay, a man of great valor ; but he boasted and was vain of his fleet, for it was more powerful than the fleet of Columbia.

 6 Nevertheless, it came to pass, in the one thousand eight hundred and thirteenth year, on the tenth day of the ninth month, early in the morning, about the rising of the sun,